• Skip to main content

 What happens if I miss a payment on an IRS installment agreement?

-If you miss a monthly payment on an IRS payment plan, the IRS may move to terminate your installment agreement.
 The IRS will notify you of its intent to place you in default and terminate your installment agreement via Notice CP523.
 Potential consequences of defaulting on an installment agreement include:

 • Additional penalties and interest on your tax debt